German1138/German1138/README.md

 # Germán Courvoisier

-- 👋 Hi, I’m Germán Courvoisier a full stack web developer from Argentina!
+👋 Hi, I’m a **full stack web developer** from Argentina!
+I've experience working with **PERN** stack, being part of a team and by myself.

+### 🤔 What can I offert and a little bit about me
+  I characterize myself by my _soft skills_, with them I can reach an optimal comunication and organization with my teammates, and create a comfortable working experience for everyone in it.
+At the same time I show my _tech skills_ with many tecnologies that I feel good working with, but I'm always looking for learn a new one to complete even more my personal development and fulfill the industry necessities.

-- 👀 I’m interested in new tecnologies, different languages and web desing.
+- 👀 I’m interested in new tecnologies, web desing, different world languages and cultures!
 - 🌱 I’m currently learning TypeScript and portuguese.
 - 💞️ I’m looking to collaborate on any project that can beneficiate with my help, it would be awesome to gain experience and at the same time meet new people.

+### 💬 Languages

+- Spanish native.
+- English B2, conversational intermediate.

 ## 📫 How to reach me?
   - LinkedIn profile: https://www.linkedin.com/in/germ%C3%A1n-gabriel-courvoisier-651923236/
   - Mail me: germancourvoisier1138@gmail.com